 transfer day means the day on which the certificate of transfer relating to the transfer of the BWA business to CBA comes into force under the Financial Sector (Business Transfer and Group Restructure) Act 1999 (Commonwealth) Part 3 Division 3.

+[Section 42A inserted by No. 14 of 2012 s.
+7.]

 42B.
 Transfer of BWA business to CBA

 Nothing in this Act prevents the transfer of the BWA business to CBA under the Financial Sector (Business Transfer and Group Restructure) Act 1999 (Commonwealth).

+[Section 42B inserted by No. 14 of 2012 s.
+7.]

 42C.
 More than one owner of Bankwest business

 If, at a particular time, the Bankwest business is owned by 2 or more persons, the obligations imposed by this Part on the Bankwest owner are imposed on each of those persons jointly and severally and are enforceable accordingly.

+[Section 42C inserted by No. 14 of 2012 s.
+7.]

 Division 2 — Long term obligations

+[Heading inserted by No. 14 of 2012 s.
+7.]

 42D.
 Banking business to be carried on using Bankwest name

 (1) CBA must, on and after the transfer day, carry on in Western Australia a banking business using the Bankwest name.